 - The “pr” variable is for storing the actual values to be used for the ROC curve.
 The “prediction” function comes from the “ROCR” package

-- With the information information of the “pr” variable we can now analyze the true and false positives, which are stored in the “collegeResults” variable.
+- With the information of the “pr” variable we can now analyze the true and false positives, which are stored in the “collegeResults” variable.
 The “performance” function also comes from the “ROCR” package.

-- The next two lines of code are for plot the ROC curve.
+- The next two lines of code are for the plot the ROC curve.
 You can see the results below

 6. The curve looks pretty good.
 To confirm this we use the last two lines of code to calculate the actually AUC.
 The actual AUC is 0.88 which is excellent.
 In other words, the model developed does an excellent job of discerning between true and false positives.